danim7/inode_count_modifier/README.md

 # TODO

 - test huge fs
-- calculate minimum necessary size to perform a safe increase of inode tables
+- calculate minimum necessary size to perform a safe increase of inode tables (now using 2x new inode tables space to trigger the alert, which shall be much more than the actual requirement)
 - build a fancy progress display with rfs->progress